gem5bootcamp/lps2024/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ### 01-local-inst-tracker

-All completed materials can be found under `materials/03-Developing-gem5-models/09-extending-gem5-models/01-local-inst-tracker/complete`.
+All completed materials can be found under [`materials/03-Developing-gem5-models/09-extending-gem5-models/01-local-inst-tracker/complete`](/materials/03-Developing-gem5-models/09-extending-gem5-models/01-local-inst-tracker/complete).

-Let's start with creating a `inst_tracker.hh` and `inst_tacker.cc` files under `/src/cpu/probes`.
+Let's start with creating `inst_tracker.hh` and `inst_tacker.cc` under `/src/cpu/probes`.

 In the `inst_tracker.hh` file, we need to include the headers and necessary libraries: